 Mosaic and the Public Web

 The first web browser that made the internet visually accessible to ordinary users was Mosaic, released in April 1993 by Marc Andreessen and Eric Bina at the National Center for Supercomputing Applications at the University of Illinois.
 Mosaic was the first browser to display images inline with text, a capability so significant that it made the web visually comprehensible for the first time.
-Within months of Mosaic's release, web traffic was growing at a rate of 341,634 percent per year.
+Within months of Mosaic's release, web traffic was growing at a rate of 341,634 percent per year, according to data cited by Hafner and Lyon (1996).

 Andreessen left Illinois to found Netscape, which released Navigator in 1994 — the first commercial web browser.
 Netscape's 1995 initial public offering, at a company that had never turned a profit, is widely regarded as the opening act of the dot-com era.
 The stock price more than doubled on its first day of trading.
 The gold rush had begun.